Inattentional blindness: Cognitive capture

-The cognition debate: early vs. late selection of attention
+Early vs. late selection of attention

 One of the foremost conflicts among researchers of inattentional blindness surrounds the processing of unattended stimuli.
 More specifically, there is disagreement in the literature about exactly how much processing of a visual scene is completed before selection dictates which stimuli will be consciously perceived, and which will not be (i.e. inattentional blindness).
 Two basic schools of thought exist on the issue – those who believe selection occurs early in the perceptual process, and those who believe it occurs only after significant processing.
 Early selection theorists propose that perception of stimuli is a limited process requiring selection to proceed.
 This suggests that the decision to attend to specific stimuli occurs early in processing, soon after the rudimentary study of physical features; only those selected stimuli are then fully processed.
 On the other hand, proponents of late selection theories argue that perception is an unlimited operation, and all stimuli in a visual scene are processed simultaneously.
 In this case, selection of relevant information is done after full processing of all stimuli.

 While early research on the topic was heavily focused on early selection, research since the late 1970s has been shifted mainly to the late selection theories.
 This change resulted primarily from a shift in paradigms used to study inattentional blindness which revealed new aspects of the phenomenon.
 Today, late selection theories are generally accepted, and continue to be the focus of the majority of research concerning inattentional blindness.